Ary65/Ary65/README.md

 - 🌱 Mastering **Jetpack Compose** for sleek Android UIs
 - 👯 Open to collab on cross‑platform or **Flame Engine** game projects
 - 💬 Ask me anything about **Flutter**, **Dart**, or **architecture patterns**
-- ⚡ Fun fact: I never code without my favorite socks!
+- ⚡ Fun fact: I once debugged a bug in my dream—and it actually worked in real life!

 ---